+- Q. What are the parts of a computer?

+- Q. What are input, output and storage devices?

+- Q. What is a keyboard?

+- O. Define VDU.

-- Q. What are the parts of a computer? - Q. What are input / output / storage devices? - Q. Give two examples of input / output / storage devices. - Q. What is a USB port used for? - Q. What is the name given to the combination of microphone and headphones? - Q. Expand CD / DVD.
+- O. What is a hard disk?

+- Q. Give two examples of input, output and storage devices.

+- Q. What is a USB port used for?

+- Q. What is the name given to the combination of microphone and headphones?

+- Q. Expand CD and DVD.

-- Q. Which has more storage capacity: CD or DVD? - Q. Arrange in increasing order of storage capacity: CD DVD, Pen Drive and Hard Disk.
+- Q. Which has more storage capacity: CD or DVD?

+- Q. Arrange in increasing order of storage capacity: CD DVD, Pen Drive and Hard Disk.

-After explaining the chapter, let the students do the course book exercises given on Pages 30, 31 and 32 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Pages 32 and 33 of the main coursebook.
+After explaining the chapter, let the students do the course book exercises given on pages 29 and 30 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 30 of the main course book to imbibe coding and computational thinking skills.
 Help the students to solve these questions.

-In Creative Assignment, activities like Fun in Lab given on Page 33 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Hands On and Fun in Lab given on page 31 of the main course book will enhance the ability of the students and serve as a creativity & innovativeness, digital literacy, collaboration and teamwork activity.